CALL TODAY 806-372-7307

 Debts created during the marriage by either party are usually community debts that both parties have to pay.
 The divorce court can not affect the right of creditors to attempt collection for either party.
 However, the court can order one party to pay particular debts.
 The court may order one person to pay the other's attorney’s fees as part of the division of the property or as needed for the welfare of the children.
 The court does not have to award attorneys’ fees and often does not.

-Existing wills should be reviewed at the time the decision to divorce is made.
+Existing Wills should be reviewed at the time the decision to divorce is made.
 Although divorce nullifies the portion of a will leaving property to the other spouse, this nullification occurs only when the divorce is finalized, not when the petition is filed.

-With over 20 years experience David Enos understands how painful and traumatic a divorce can be.
+With over 25 years experience David Enos understands how painful and traumatic a divorce can be.
 Contact our office at (806)372-7307 and schedule a free consultation to learn how we can help you throughout your divorce and related legal matters.